Krebrov001/Concord-SciFi/chapters/Discussing the Tau.md

 > “To fully assess the Federation’s threat or alliance potential, we must understand their internal political dynamics.
 Their surface appears unified, but their structure is complex.”

 **Ethereal Shas’la Nor’keth:**
-> “The Federation is a coalition of member worlds, each retaining sovereignty while ceding certain powers to the Federation Council and Starfleet Command.
+> “According to what we could gleam from Captain Picard, the Federation is a coalition of member worlds, each retaining sovereignty while ceding certain powers to the Federation Council and Starfleet Command.
 This decentralization offers both strength and vulnerability.”

 **Ethereal Shas’vre Kel’nar:**
 > “Indeed, this distributed power risks internal conflict.
 Cultural, political, and ideological differences among member worlds may slow decisions or create fissures exploitable by enemies.”